Elizabeth Gray (fossil collector): Further collaboration

 Elizabeth Gray's work was drawn upon by many publications, such as Charles Lapworth's Girvan Succession of 1882.
 Lapworth noted her work's significance as "the very first collection in which the exact localities and horizons of every individual fossil...[were] written down at the time of collection."
-Elizabeth was offered the chance to learn how to scientifically describe her own finds by Doctor Ramsay Traquair of the Royal Scottish Museum, but she wanted to concentrate on finding specimens for others to study as she felt that others had more experience.
-The palaeontologist Thomas Davidson benefited from Gray's lack of interest and he described collections of fossils that Gray sent to him between 1857 and 1885.
+Elizabeth was offered the chance to learn how to scientifically describe her own finds by Doctor Ramsay Traquair of the Royal Scottish Museum, but she wanted to concentrate on curating specimens for others to study as she felt that those she sent fossils to had more specific taxonomic expertise and she wanted the best minds to work on her collections.
+The palaeontologist Thomas Davidson, a specialist in brachiopods, was probably the first to utilise the Gray collection and described several new species in his monograph on the British Fossil Brachiopoda (1866-71).
 In 1878–1880, R. Etheridge and H. Alleyne Nicholson published a Monograph of the Silurian Fossils of the Girvan District in Ayrshire using Gray's collection.
 When Nicholson's funding ran out so did his interest and Gray turned to F.R.Cowper Reed of Cambridge for assistance.
 He was thought of as a recluse but he was able to publish several papers based on Gray's fossils and it is thought that he never visited the site to see where they had been collected.
 William Kingdon Spencer worked on her fossils as did Jane Longstaff who sorted out the fossil gastropods.
 Gray was constantly organising and begging for assistance to ensure that her finds were described correctly and to this end she had a long and at times impatient correspondence with Francis Bather at the British Museum.

 In 1900 Gray was made an honorary member of the Geological Society of Glasgow, and in 1903, aged 72, Gray was awarded the Murchison geological fund in recognition of her lifelong contributions to the field.
 The ODNB notes that Gray was "a woman of considerable character, determination, and resourcefulness, with a phenomenally retentive memory."

 Gray continued gathering fossils until the age of 92, and died in Edinburgh in 1924.

 After her death, her work was continued by her daughters, Alice and Edith.